 Ventricular Septal Defect

-Babies with large VSDs will have excess fluid in their lungs, causing rapid and labored breathing and a fast heart beat.
-They may have difficulty feeding because of tiring, and thus gain weight slowly, and they will be prone to respiratory infections.
-The flow of blood through the hole will cause a heart murmur, a sound of blood flow that can be heard through a stethoscope.
-A smaller VSD will typically have a louder murmur than a large VSD because the sound is made as the blood passes through the narrowed opening, and the narrower the opening the louder the sound, generally.
-With a medium-size or large VSD, the heart will enlarge, which can be seen on an x-ray.
+Babies with large VSDs will have excess fluid in their lungs, causing rapid and labored breathing and a fast heartbeat.
+They may have difficulty feeding because of tiring, and thus gain weight slowly.
+They can also be prone to respiratory infections.
+The flow of blood through the hole can cause a heart murmur, a sound of blood flow that can be heard through a stethoscope.
+A smaller VSD will typically have a louder murmur than a large VSD because the sound is made as the blood passes through the narrowed opening.

-A serious complication is infection of the heart (infective bacterial endocarditis).
-Individuals who have unrepaired VSDs will take antibiotics when they have dental work to prevent bacteria from the mouth from migrating through the blood system to set up an infection in the heart.
-For the first six months after VSD surgery antibiotics for dental work will be required; after that healing period, it will not be necessary for the child to take antibiotics for with dental work because the body's own tissue will have covered the silicon patch and there will no longer be an area of the heart that is prone to infection.
+Individuals who have unrepaired VSDs will take antibiotics when they have dental work to prevent bacteria from the mouth from migrating through the blood system and causing an infection in the heart.
+For the first six months after VSD surgery antibiotics for dental work will be required; after that healing period, it will not be necessary for the child to take antibiotics for dental work.

 Because VSD is the most common of heart defects, surgical repair is commonly done and the outcomes are generally excellent.
-Children with repaired VSDs should have a full recovery and no after-effects and normal growth and development.
-However, in some cases, the VSD is associated with other significant problems that affect the child's health in other ways (i.e., chromosome abnormalities).
+Children with repaired VSDs generally have a full recovery and no after-effects and normal growth and development.

 For more information, including resources for parents and general information about congenital cardiac conditions, visit the following websites: